Try this easy Spaghetti Carbonara with spinach and fresh tomatoes for a summer twist on a classic. A rich and creamy splurge in just 20 minutes.

 - kosher salt and pepper, to taste

 - 1 large tomato, seeded and chopped

 - PREPARE EGGS AND PARMESAN: Whisk together eggs and 3/4 cup Parmesan in a small bowl.
 Set aside.

 - COOK BACON: Heat skillet to medium high heat and cook bacon until crisp, about 5-6 minutes, turning a few times.
 Note 1 to bake bacon instead.
-Leave 1-2 tablespoons of fat for flavor in pan if desired.
-Stir in garlic and cook for one minute.
-Turn burner to low.
+Leave 1-2 tablespoons of fat for flavor in pan for flavor.
+Discard the rest.
+Stir in garlic and cook for 30 seconds minute.
+Turn burner off.

 - BOIL SPAGHETTI AND SPINACH: While the bacon is cooking, boil spaghetti in salted water according to package directions.
 Just before it's ready, add the baby spinach and stir once or twice (no need to cook it).
 Drain spaghetti and spinach.
 No need to drain too thoroughly.
 A little water on the pasta is good.
 Reserve 1/2 cup pasta liquid.

-- ASSEMBLE SPAGHETTI CARBONARA: Once the pan has cooled to a lower heat, add hot spaghetti, spinach and egg-cheese mixture to skillet.
-Toss quickly and blend well.
-Add tomatoes and parsley.
-Add pasta liquid a little at a time until you get a nice smooth consistency.
+- ASSEMBLE SPAGHETTI CARBONARA: Add hot spaghetti and spinach to skillet immediately.
+Stir in egg-cheese mixture.
+Toss quickly and blend until pasta is coated well.
+Add pasta liquid a little at a time if needed until you get a smooth consistency.
 You may not need all of it.
 Add salt and pepper to taste.
+Add tomatoes and parsley.
 Sprinkle remaining Parmesan on top or serve on the side.
-Serve immediately.
+Serve immediately with remaining Parmesan.

 - Make Ahead: Spaghetti Carbonara has to be assembled at the last minute for best results.
 The ingredients, however, and the bacon can be prepped ahead as show in the pictures in the post.